OgieBen/OkayDocs/README.md

  ```

- The `authResult` in the response above, has the same structure as the `authResult` returned from **Check Authentication/Authorization Status** request.
+ The `authResult` key in the response above, has the same structure as the `authResult` returned from **Check Authentication/Authorization Status** request.

 ## Unlink User Callback